cspr-rad/actus-spec/spec/main.typ

 A datetime is a tuple of a day and a time of day.

-A time of day is specified using #todo("refer to ISO standard for date formatting").
-In simple terms, the format is #raw("YYYY-MM-DD HH:MM:SS").
+A time of day is specified in the form #raw("YYYY-MM-DD HH:MM:SS").

 #examples("local-date-time")